oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 #### Default template data source

-This is a sparse model for JRF data sources with the rcu prefix `FMW1`.
+This is a sparse model for JRF data sources with the RCU prefix `FMW1`.
 You will need to update at least the `URL`, `PasswordEncrypted`, and the `user` property value.
-When you specify the value of `URL`, it must be a valid `JDBC URL` format, which is different from the `rcu_db_conn_string` which can do not require the `jdbc:oracle:thin:...` part.
+When you specify the value of `URL`, it must be a valid `JDBC URL` format, which is different from the `rcu_db_conn_string` which does not require the `jdbc:oracle:thin:...` part.

 ```yaml
 resources: